blazium-engine/blazium-docs/tutorials/shaders/screen-reading_shaders.rst

 you want to read from a blurred version of the texture instead, you can increase the third argument to ``textureLod`` and change the hint ``filter_nearest`` to ``filter_nearest_mipmap`` (or any other filter with mipmaps enabled).
-If using a filter with mipmaps, Godot will automatically calculate the blurred texture for you.
+If using a filter with mipmaps, Blazium will automatically calculate the blurred texture for you.

 .. warning::